SparkliTwizzl/plurality-utilities/README.md

 ## 5.3 - Methods to run the script automatically

-If you get sick of it, there are a few options.
+If you get sick of launching a script manually, there are a few options.

 ### 5.3.1 - Windows Startup shortcut